 I felt most fulfilled when I taught swim lessons and coached a swim team.

 Organizations like CASA and Big Brothers, Big Sisters, are always looking for people to help endangered youth.

-You don’t have to be envious of the way someone else handled trauma.
-You just have to recognize and heal from your own.
+You don’t have to be envious of how someone else handled trauma, you just have to recognize and heal from your own.